All Episodes

 And the skills that he brought to this job, talk show host, were the skills that made him special in other walks of life.

-He was interested in everything.
+He liked people, he was interested in everything.

-He was curious and tolerant of people's views, yet assertive about his own and always upbeat and just a magnificent, magnificent man.
+He was curious and tolerant of people's views, yet assertive about his own, and always upbeat, and just a magnificent, magnificent man.

-So as when Russert died, it's not just the studios of Meet the Press that are poorer, or the White House press room in Tony's case, or a talk show studio, or the folks over at Fox News certainly had their flags at Halfstaff.
+So, as when Russert died, it's not just the studios of Meet the Press that are poorer, or the White House press room in Tony's case, or a talk show studio, or the folks over at Fox News certainly had their flags at Half Staff.

-They love the business of politics, but more than that, they love our country and they love their families, and they love their Lord.
+People who just love the business, they love the business of politics, but more than that, they love our country and they love their families and they love their Lord.

 Now, this just happens to be the case in Tony and in Tim Russert.

-They were they were very religious guys.
+They're very religious guys.

 America is a country where you can be of any faith you like, and plenty of magnificent people are of other faiths than mine.

-I don't necessarily share my Christianity, but I will tell you that uh that that Tony Snow and Tim Russert, as Christians, as religious people, it made them not only did it make them more special, and not just because I attach that, well, you're a Christian, you're more special.
+I don't necessarily share my Christianity, but I will tell you that Tony Snow and Tim Russert, as Christians, as religious people, it made them not only did it make them more special, and not just because I attach that.

 Not at all.